CDCgov/covid19-forecast-hub/model-output/README.md

 ## Policy on new contributors (on GitHub) of an existing model

-To ensure submissions are made by valid model contributors, we require that users not already listed as a `designated github user` or as a model contributor be added to the model metadata by an existing contributor before making a submission to an existing model.
-Alternatively, you may have one of the current contributors vouch for you in the comments section of the pull request (PR), but we encourage adding the `designated github users` field to facilitate automated PR review.
+To ensure submissions are made by valid model contributors, we require that users not already listed in `designated_github_users` or as a model contributor in `model_contributors` (in the `model-metadata`](https://github.com/CDCgov/covid19-forecast-hub/blob/main/model-metadata/) directory) be added by an existing contributor before making a submission with an existing model.
+Alternatively, you may have one of the current contributors vouch for you (via tagging their GitHub user handle) in the comments section of the pull request (PR), but we encourage adding the `designated_github_users` field to your model-metadata file to facilitate automated PR review.

 ## Evaluation criteria
 Forecasts will be evaluated using a variety of metrics, including the weighted interval score (WIS).